nutanixdev/nkp-quickstart/README.md

 **Steps:**

-1. Navigate to your cloned repository and run the script to begin:
+1. From your cloned repository run the script to begin:
     ```shell
-    cd nkp-quickstart
     ./nkpDeploy.sh
     ```